Know What You Owe

 Although we are reluctant to do so, Oregon Tech has the right to suspend the extension of credit and services; to withhold grade reports, transcripts, and graduation; and may deny or cancel registration of any student who has not paid or made arrangements to pay by designated payment deadlines.
 The right to services may also be in jeopardy if students are in debt to any institution within the Oregon University System.

-Students are strongly encouraged to contact the Cashier's Office at firstname.lastname@example.org, by calling (541) 885.1202, or in person in the Cashier's Office during our normal business hours if they know they will have difficulty meeting any payment deadlines.
+Students are strongly encouraged to contact the Cashier's Office at email@example.com, by calling (541) 885.1202, or in person at the Cashier's Office during our normal business hours if they know they will have difficulty meeting any payment deadlines.